Welcome to the Reception page!

 Visits and Visitors

-We will be having visitors in to talk to us about gardening.
+We will be having visitors in to talk to us about health care.

 Homework will be handed out every Monday.
 Please add any photos or comments following on from this onto Tapestry for us to see.

-As the weather warms up the children are beginning to remove coats/jumpers at playtimes.
-Please ensure ALL clothing is named to ensure it finds its way back to the rightful owner.
-Children may need sun hats and cream in warmer weather as we will continue to work outside for 50% of the day.
+As the weather cools down the children will all need appropriate coats and foot wear to enable them to work outdoors comfortably.
+Please ensure ALL clothing is named to make sure it finds its way back to the rightful owner.
+We will continue to work outside for 50% of the day.

-PE will remain on a Friday and will be led by a professional coach.
+PE will be on a Monday and will be led by a professional coach.
 Please ensure that PE kits are in school all week in case of any extra activities.
+Our focus this term is football.

 How Can you Help?